Endocrinology & Hormone Signaling

 The Endocrinology and Hormone Signaling program supports basic and clinical research on endocrinology, neuroendocrinology, hormone signaling, and nutrient sensing—with an emphasis on developing mechanistic insights into diabetes, obesity, and other endocrine-related health problems.
-Studies include those that address the regulation of body composition; interactions between nutrition, exercise, and anabolic hormones; neural pathways and neuropeptides that regulate feeding behavior, satiety, and energy expenditure; the function and interaction of the hypothalamic-pituitary axis with peripheral metabolic signals; and the hormonal regulation of bone and mineral metabolism in health and disease.
-Other studies address the structure and function of nuclear receptors and co-regulators and their regulation of gene expression; cellular mechanisms of glucose regulation; the intracellular signals that regulate cellular responses to insulin and other hormones; and the mechanisms and signaling pathways involved in nutrient sensing.
-These studies are aimed at demonstrating how disruption of the pathways leads to the onset and/or progression of metabolic disease.
+Studies include those that address the regulation of body composition; interactions between nutrition, exercise, and anabolic hormones; neural pathways and neuropeptides that regulate feeding behavior, satiety, and energy expenditure; the function and interaction of the hypothalamic-pituitary axes with peripheral metabolic signals; and the hormonal regulation of bone and mineral metabolism in health and disease.
+Other studies address the cellular mechanisms of glucose regulation; the intracellular signals that regulate cellular responses to insulin and other hormones; and the mechanisms and signaling pathways involved in nutrient sensing as well as the integration of circadian rhythms and metabolic pathways.

 NIDDK Program Staff

 - Henry B. Burch, M.D.
 Clinical studies utilizing existing digital health technology for the prevention and treatment of type 2 diabetes, clinical and basic science studies involving non-neoplastic disorders of the thyroid, clinical studies involving medical and novel dietary treatment of type 2 diabetes.

 - Brad Cooke, Ph.D.
 Developmental Neuroendocrinology, Electrophysiology, and Cognitive Neuroscience